iMissile/Self.Writing/Notes/python_lang.md

 - [Py Polars: How to filter using 'in' and 'not in' like in SQL](https://stackoverflow.com/questions/71850031/py-polars-how-to-filter-using-in-and-not-in-like-in-sql)
 - [How to filter df by value list with Polars?](https://stackoverflow.com/questions/74856449/how-to-filter-df-by-value-list-with-polars)
 - [Lightweight syntax for filtering a polars DataFrame on a multi-column key?](https://stackoverflow.com/questions/72546690/lightweight-syntax-for-filtering-a-polars-dataframe-on-a-multi-column-key)
-- [What is the recommended way for retrieving row numbers (index) for polars?](https://stackoverflow.com/questions/72474673/what-is-the-recommended-way-for-retrieving-row-numbers-index-for-polars).
-Use `with_row_count()`

 - COOL! [polars equivalent to pandas groupby shift()](https://stackoverflow.com/questions/73101521/polars-equivalent-to-pandas-groupby-shift)
 - [Grouping Rows in Polars](https://stackoverflow.com/questions/72520291/grouping-rows-in-polars)
 - [polars equivalent to `groupby.last`](https://stackoverflow.com/questions/73113290/polars-equivalent-to-groupby-last)